-Recently I was told about a couple who lost their baby following a prolonged labour at home.
+Recently we were told about a couple who lost their baby following a prolonged labour at home.
 The mother decided early in her pregnancy that she wished to give birth at home and engaged the services of a midwife to assist with the delivery.
 At some point during the labour, the midwife ascertained there were complications and advised the mother to go to hospital— urgently.
 The mother refused to attend hospital because she was determined her baby would be born at home.

 Tragically, her baby died.

-This got me thinking about the complications that can arise during labour and whether planning to deliver your baby at home is ever the safest or most sensible option.
+This got us thinking about the complications that can arise during labour and whether planning to deliver your baby at home is ever the safest or most sensible option.
 That said, complications frequently arise in a hospital setting.
 All too often we hear stories about deliveries gone wrong, or hospitals failing to provide women and their babies with adequate care.